hongw-lab/CScreener/README.md

 # CScreener

 CScreener is a PySide6-based GUI for processing the CNMFE preprocessing output in calcium imaging videos.
 There are many other all inclusive CNMFE toolkits, but this app is designed to be a light-weight solution for visualizing and screening the MATLAB outputs from the popular CNMFE-based calcium imaging processing toolkit [MiniscopeAnalysis](https://github.com/etterguillaume/MiniscopeAnalysis).
+The general purpose is to allow user go through and compare ROIs to determine which ones are good cells and which ones are false or duplicated signals.

 By default, the output is `ms.mat` that contains several key fields:

 - FiltTraces
 - RawTraces
 - S (Inferred Spikes from deconvolution)
 - SFPs (ROI footprints)
 - numNeurons

-These fields are required for CScreener to correctly load the output.
+These fields are required for CScreener to correctly load the `ms.mat`.
 Additionally, if the `ms.mat` is saved in `-v7.3` format in MATLAB, it is best to create a field named 'cell_label' containing a numNeurons x 1 all-ones vector.
-If `ms.mat` is saved in `-v7.0` or earlier format, CScreener will create that field.
+If `ms.mat` is saved in `-v7.0` or earlier format, CScreener will create 'cell_label'.

 The PySide CScreener has tremendous advantages comparing to its [MATLAB predecessor](https://github.com/hsingchien/1p_preprocessing):